 The final component of this minor concerns an individual research project about a topic that is relevant for the organisation of which the student is a governing board member.
-Students are encouraged to include original data collection in their research, such as conducting a survey among the members of their student association or holding interviews with stakeholders in a relevant network.
-Each student will be teamed up with two other students from the minor, who will provide feedback in every stage of the research project.
-The research findings will be presented in two formats: a written report and a video summary.
+Students are encouraged to include original data collection in their research, such as holding interviews with stakeholders in a relevant network or conducting a survey among the members of their student association.
+The research findings will be presented in the format of a written report.